-The optimum length for social media videos on Twitter is about 45 seconds.
-Users want their video to reflect the latest news and technology and they want it now.
+The best length for social media videos on Twitter is about 45 seconds.
+Users want their video to reflect the latest news and technology and they want it fast.

-I edited the video from the blog’s Tabcat post into a shorter, more fast paced version in keeping with the shorter time.
-After 30 seconds for an Instagram video, having 45 seconds gives you just a bit more room to create impact.
-The video is still short but, there was room to add more current information for users.
-Our Call to Action asks people to check out the review on our blog.
+I edited the video from my Tabcat post into a shorter faster movie.
+After 30 seconds for an Instagram video, having 45 seconds gives you just a bit more wiggle room.
+The video is still brief but there is an opportunity to add current and relevant information.
+In our challenge video, the Call to Action asks people to check out the review on our blog.

-How you can push the right buttons with your Twitter audience:
+How you can appeal to your Twitter audience:

 - Bright funny messages